hjlllll/Functionalgrasp/README.md

 * [Pointnet/Pointnet++](https://github.com/yanx27/Pointnet_Pointnet2_pytorch): It is recommended to install the ubuntu

-* If your research continues to be based on the above two projects, please directly cite the original work.
+* If your research continues to be based on the above projects, please directly cite the original work.

 ## Two stage
 * First, obtain the grasp type, which code is in **Grasptype_bruch**